whiletruedoio/container-minecraft/README.md

 Mojang AB or Microsoft Corporation.
 We are also NOT associated or connected with Mojang AB or Microsoft Corporation.

+The container does not include the server software, but will download it from [minecraft.net](https://minecraft.net).
+You also have to acknowledge the EULA, as explained below.

 ## Motivation

 Playing some games is relaxing and Minecraft is something we wanted to play.